 Comp Lit Department Code: 28

-(We can waive the TOEFL requirement if you have earned an undergraduate degree from a university where English was the primary language of instruction.
+(We can waive the TOEFL or IELTS requirement if you have earned an undergraduate degree from a university where English was the primary language of instruction.
 Please make sure this university is listed on your application with the degree received and the date.)

 - Transcript Translations - As mentioned above, certified English Translations are required for all transcripts issued by the institution in a foreign language.
 Please upload both the non-English transcript and the English translation.
 For more information, please see the graduate studies website: https://gradstudies.ucdavis.edu/prospective-students/international-applicants.